Counting and packing Hamilton cycles in dense graphs and oriented graphs: Tools

 Let $v_i\in N(v_0)^-$ be such vertex with $v_iv_k\in E(G)$.
 Notice that $C=v_0v_1\ldots v_i v_kv_{k-1}\ldots v_{i+1}v_0$ is a cycle on the vertex set $V(P_0)$, obtained be deleting one edge from $P$ and adding two new edges.
 If $C$ is a Hamilton cycle then we are done.
 Otherwise, since $G$ is a connected graph (this follows easily from $\delta(G)\geq n/2$), there exist two vertices $v\in V(C)$ and $u\in V(G)\setminus V(C)$ such that $vu\in E(G)$.
 By deleting an edge $vw$ from $C$ and by denoting $a=v$ and $b=w$ we get the desired path.{ $\Box$ \\}

 In the following lemma we prove that every dense graph $G$ contains a subgraph $H$ with some nice pseudorandom properties for which $\reg(G)$ and $\reg(G-H)$ are relatively close to each other.
 We will use this subgraph $H$ to form edge disjoint Hamilton cycles from a set of edge disjoint $2$-factors.
-It is crucial for the proof of Theorem \ref{AppRegConj}.
+This is crucial for the proof of Theorem \ref{AppRegConj}.
+Before stating the lemma we introduce the following notation which will be used in its proof and in later sections.
+An $r$-factor of an oriented graph is a spanning subgraph with all in- and out-degrees equal to $r$.